dekuNukem/traffic-cone-film-scanning/README.md

 * Neutral color temperature (**Around 5000K**)

+* Matte surface finish (pretty sure all of them are)

 * Standard size is 600x600mm / 24x24in

 * Half-size ones available, but I like it big!